Articles by City & Category

 Doing a little planning before a trip to this expansive park can go a long way towards maximizing your time there.
 Rule number one: get there early.
 It's a vacation, so not being able to sleep in can seem a little counterintuitive, but not only does the early bird get the worm, it gets the shortest lines.

-Rule number two: identify your top rides and attractions, and make a beeline for them first, or at least plot out a strategy for using your Disney FASTPASS® Service or the Disneyland app so you'll be able to fit in your top picks.
+Rule number two: identify your top rides and attractions, and prioritize doing them first so you'll be able to fit in your top picks.
 Rule number three: sunscreen is your friend.
 Don't underestimate the brilliant California sun, especially during spring and fall, when your guard is down.
 Sunscreen is available at many stores inside the park, but it never hurts to plan to pack a tube.
 Rule number four: look up from your phone.
 Don't get so focused on taking selfies or posting pics of the family on social media that you forget to enjoy the magical experience!

 Disney answers plenty of questions about the parks on its FAQ page, so you may want to do a brief review while planning your trip, or conduct a couple searches on the exceptionally helpful Disney Parks Moms Panelists forum.